fsprojects/FSharpx.Extras/README.md

 ---------------------

-FSharpx.TypeProviders is a library for the .NET platform implementing common type providers on top of the FSharpx.Core. main target is F# but it aims to be compatible with all .NET languages wherever possible.
+FSharpx.TypeProviders is a library for the .NET platform implementing common type providers on top of the FSharpx.Core. main target is F# 3.0 but it aims to be compatible with all .NET languages wherever possible.

 It currently implements type safe variants of:

 * Regex
 * FileSystem
 * Csv
+* Excel
+* JSON
+* XML
+* Registry
+* XAML
 * AppSettings.

 Building the project